rarecoil/unwebpack-sourcemap/README.md

 # unwebpack-sourcemap

-### This script is no longer maintained; please fork.
-I don't have the time to keep up with this project unfortunately.
+# Archive Notice (April 15 2022)

+This script seems to be helpful for many, but unfortunately I also do not have time to maintain it and properly code review the work of potential contributors.
+I'll leave it in an archived state for a while for anyone that wants to fork it, but I will eventually delete this repository.

 ### Recover uncompiled TypeScript sources, JSX, and more from Webpack sourcemaps.